What Type of Probation Sentence Can You Expect for a DUI Conviction?

 Interviewer: Let’s talk about probation.
 So how often is probation given to someone who’s convicted?
 And what is a typical probation scenario for DUI?

-Brian: For misdemeanor DUI’s, I don’t know if I’ve ever had a client get probation.
-With aggravated DUI’s, I have never had a client NOT receive probation.
-Probation is in place to ensure that the person is doing well once released back into society after serving a prison term, which is basically required on most aggravated DUI convictions.
+Brian: For Misdemeanor DUIs, there are only certain courts that may require probation.
+With Aggravated DUIs, I have never had a client NOT receive probation.
+Probation is in place to ensure that the person is completing the terms of their sentence, prior to and after serving a jail or prison term, which is required on all DUI convictions.

 Probation Entails a Monthly Service Fee

-There’s only one type of aggravated DUI conviction that does not require any prison time and may only require one day in jail, and that’s if you were driving with a child under the age of 15 in the vehicle, which is technically a classic felony, but you can have a sentence as low as one day in jail.
-Probation also ensures that the court gets paid its money and that the person does their counseling.
+There’s only one type of Aggravated DUI conviction that does not require any prison time, but does require at least one day in jail, and that’s if you were driving with a child under the age of 15 in the vehicle, which is technically a Class 6 Felony.
+Still, you can have a sentence as low as one day in jail, but as high as two years in prison.
+Being on DUI / DWI probation also ensures that the court gets paid its money and that the person does their required alcohol or substance abuse counseling.

-Probation, usually, it’s not fun.
-I don’t believe I’ve ever had any client have intensive probation.
-They’ll just have either standard, also known as supervised probation, or they’ll have unsupervised probation with compliance monitoring.
-Or they will have unsupervised probation.
-The most common is supervised probation, where basically they have to check in with a probation officer.
-A probation officer might come to their house with a breath-testing device and do a surprise visitation, just knock on the door and tell the person to blow into this device.
-And if you test positive, you’re going to be in trouble.
+The most common form of Probation when convicted of a Felony Aggravated DUI is Supervised Probation, where they must check in with a Probation Officer.
+A Probation Officer might come to their house with a breath-testing device and do a surprise visitation; just knock on the door and tell the person to blow into this device.
+And if you test positive, they have the authority to arrest you right there and take you to jail.

 Interviewer: Probation officers come to your house?

-Brian: Probation is the following: You’re not allowed to drive, you’re not allowed to consume alcohol, you need to pay off your fines and fees, and you need to do your counseling.
-Whatever they want you to do, you’re going to have to do it, and the judge is very likely going to side with the Probation Office.
+Brian: Probation will normally include the following: You’re not allowed to drive without a valid license, you’re not allowed to consume alcohol, you need to pay off your fines and fees, and you need to do your counseling.
+Whatever they want you to do, you will have to do it, and the judge will likely side with the Probation Office if they report a violation of your terms of probation.

 The Court Will Typically Follow the Recommendations of Your Probation Officer

-A person can get off of probation early.
-In most types of felonies, people can be released from the terms of probation after serving half of their time.
-So with a three-year probation term, after a year and half they’re able to get off probation early as long as they have successfully completed everything that’s required of them.
+A person can get off probation early.
+With most Felony probation terms, people can be released from probation after serving half of their time.
+So with a three-year probation term, after a year and a half has passed, if there have been few if any issues, that person may be eligible to get off of probation early, as long as they have completed everything required of them.

-Aggravated DUI’s are different in that the law only allows someone to get off of probation on an aggravated DUI after serving two-thirds of his or her probation term.
-As time goes on, it is possible to get that supervised probation reduced down to unsupervised probation or unsupervised probation with compliance monitoring.
-Or it’s just possible that supervised probation becomes easier.
-Instead of checking in every month, you check in every 3 months.
-They just want to make sure primarily that you are not committing new offenses and you’re doing everything you’re supposed to be doing.
+As time passes, it is possible to get that supervised probation reduced to Unsupervised or Unsupervised Probation with Compliance Monitoring.
+Or it may be possible that Supervised Probation becomes easier.
+Instead of checking in every month, a probationer may only be required to check in every three months.
+The Probation Department just wans to ensure that people on probation are not committing new offenses and doing everything they are supposed to be doing.

 Your Attorney Will Encourage You to Successfully Complete the Terms of Your Probation